ukparliament/Weeknotes/2018/49/index.md

 ### Man flu (slight return)

-After what seemed like recovery, man flu returned with a vengeance and another day in bed beckoned for your regular correspondent.
+After what felt at first like recovery, man flu returned with a vengeance and another day in bed beckoned for your regular correspondent.
 Although, this may not have been helped by beer.
 [Michael](https://twitter.com/fantasticlife) is thankfully [fit and working again](https://www.youtube.com/watch?v=QnxZkK4mdM8).
 At least until the next pub exerts its charms.
 Never drink with librarians is a lesson he finds hard to learn.

 ### Community